ahmedhussien91/Linux-yocto-Excersises/linux/3-uboot/Readme.md

   > Syncing disks.

-- use loop driver to emulate block devices for this image and it's partitions
+- use loop driver to emulate this file as a block device.
+This will enable accessing, writing and reading to and from this file(emulated block device).

   ```sh
   sudo losetup -f --show --partscan sd.img